davidbrusius/bank/README.md

 # API Endpoints

+🔐 **Authentication**

+Requests to authenticated endpoints are authorized through a Bearer token that should be provided in the `Authorization` HTTP header.
+Check the [`/api/auth/token`](#post-apiauthtoken) endpoint for further details on how to generate Bearer tokens.

 ## POST /api/auth/token

 Authenticates the user using `email` and `password` credentials and generates an auth token which can be used in subsequent calls to authenticated API endpoints.